frgomes/website-rgomes.info/content/2008-02-10_Performance_of_numerical_calculations/index.md

 * Data structures perform badly: list operations (one dimensional data structures) are 2 times slower whilst matrices can be even 3 times slower.
 * Sort algorithms involve data structures and certainly are affected by slowness of data structures.
-* Trigonometric functions are not a major concern to our specific problem domain.
+* Trigonometric functions are not a major concern to the problem domain I have in my hands but... yes... trigonometric operations a very poor.
 * Nested loops where not analyzed.